Let this durable cat feeder do the work for you at mealtime with its user-friendly features and generous food capacity.

 Programmable to dispense up to 6 meals each day.
 Food tank holds 6 liters of food, and the feeder sounds an alarm when it's time for a refill.
 Records messages to call pets when it's time for chow.
 Lid provides a secure fit.
 Works with a power adapter or batteries.

-Some owners find the blue light on the control panel annoying.
+Blue light on the control panel can be annoying.
 Food pieces occasionally get stuck in the chute.
 Programmed feed times are sometimes off.

 Holds 5 servings in convenient 1-cup intervals.
 Can also be used to dispense treats or food that's somewhat moist.
 Easy to program.
 Food tray is removable and can be placed in the dishwasher for easy cleanup.
 Trim design.

 The tray rotation mechanism in some feeders quit working.
 Powered by batteries only, no power cord.

 Design aimed at helping cats eat slowly.
 Feeder works with varying sizes of food, including semi-moist foods.